Hanukkah - A Feast of Lights

 Hanukkah Gelt

-♦ Segal, E. From Gelt to Gifts.
+♦ Segal, E. From Gelt to Gifts

 ♦ Tameanko, M. The Original "Chanukah Gelt".
 American Israel Numismatic Association.